o2sh/onefetch/CONTRIBUTING.md

 >
 > Please be respectful and constructive in issues, pull requests, and reviews.
 This project is open source and maintained by volunteers in their free time.
 Thank you. :heart:

+### AI Policy

+The Onefetch project permits the use of AI-assisted tools but only with human oversight:

+- The human in the loop must fully understand all code.
+- Any content generated with AI must be reviewed by a human before submission.

+Low-quality AI-generated PRs or issues will be closed without review.

 ### Getting started

 Follow the instructions for [installing onefetch from source](https://github.com/o2sh/onefetch/wiki/Installation#build-from-source).